vaishnavanjali1806/awesome-cpp/CODE_OF_CONDUCT.md

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

-## 7. Addressing Grievances
+## 7. Addressing Grievances.

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify fffaraz with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.

-## 8. Scope
+## 8. Scope.

 We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues–online and in-person–as well as in all one-on-one communications pertaining to community business.

-This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.
+This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when, such behavior has the potential to adversely affect the safety and well-being of community members.

-## 9. Contact info
+## 9. Contact info.

 fffaraz@gmail.com